SixLabors/docs/articles/imagesharp/colorprofiles.md

 Rgb converted = converter.Convert<Rgb, Rgb>(source);
 ```

-The source and target value types are both [`Rgb`](xref:SixLabors.ImageSharp.ColorProfiles.Rgb) here, but the conversion still changes because the working-space definitions are different.
-This is value-level color conversion, not a change to the in-memory `TPixel` type of an [`Image<TPixel>`](xref:SixLabors.ImageSharp.Image`1).
+The source and target value types are both [`Rgb`](xref:SixLabors.ImageSharp.ColorProfiles.Rgb), but the working-space definitions are different.
+This is value-level color conversion, not a change to the in-memory `TPixel` type of an image.

-## Choose Working Spaces Explicitly

-[`KnownRgbWorkingSpaces`](xref:SixLabors.ImageSharp.ColorProfiles.KnownRgbWorkingSpaces) exposes the built-in RGB working spaces, including:
+[`KnownRgbWorkingSpaces`](xref:SixLabors.ImageSharp.ColorProfiles.KnownRgbWorkingSpaces) includes common built-in working spaces such as:

 - [`SRgb`](xref:SixLabors.ImageSharp.ColorProfiles.KnownRgbWorkingSpaces.SRgb)
 - [`Rec709`](xref:SixLabors.ImageSharp.ColorProfiles.KnownRgbWorkingSpaces.Rec709)